sunandan-das/readme/README.md

-# DevOps CI and Pipeline for .NET API
+# DevOps CI and CD Pipeline for .NET API

 ## Overview

-This repository showcases a real-world DevOps CI/CD pipeline implementation for a .NET 8 Web API, hosted on Azure.
-The main goal is to demonstrate automated, secure, and scalable build and release workflows using Azure Pipelines.
-In addition to meeting the functional needs of the `/count` API, the project emphasizes best practices such as:
+This project shows how to set up a DevOps CI and CD pipeline for a .NET 8 Web API running on Azure.
+It uses Azure Pipelines to automatically test, build, and deploy the app in a secure and reliable way.
+Along with making the /count API work, this project also follows good DevOps practices like:

 * Isolated development through feature branches
-* PR-based CI enforcement
+* PR based CI enforcement
 * Approval gates before merge to main
 * Deployment to Azure App Service only after successful CI validation